published on 02 July 2018

 Whilst on the theme of access here is another old chestnut; should cars be banned from parking on pavements?
 Some people don’t think of it as an issue, whilst others are dead against it, including me!
 I suppose it depends which side of the street you are on!
 Click on this link to see the recent debate.
 Click here.

 Are you aware about the current consultation about the potential boundary changes for Wards within Hartlepool?
-If you would like to know more or take part in the consultation – please follow this link https://www.lgbce.org.uk/all-reviews/north-east/hartlepool/hartlepool.
+(Sorry, this consultation is now closed). https://www.lgbce.org.uk/all-reviews/north-east/hartlepool/hartlepool

 Do you ever get frustrated, confused or annoyed by the use of jargon, because I do!
 Here is a link that will help you through the maze of jargon that you come across when discussing care and support issues.
 This A – Z has been compiled by ‘Think Local Act Personal’ (TLAP) and it is a really useful resource.
 One thing did confuse me however; the length of the link for something about jargon busting!
 Click here.